-DEPARTMENT OF NATURAL AND SYNTHETIC POLYMERS, FAST AND FOOD PRODUCTS
+DEPARTMENT OF NATURAL AND SYNTHETIC POLYMERS, FATS AND FOOD PRODUCTS

 The ever-increasing need for defense industries and the economy in new light and durable materials in the middle

 In the distant 50s of the last century, the history of all polymeric chemistry at the time of Soviet Ukraine was closely intertwined with the name of Nina Kostiantynivna Moshchinska.
 She was born in Arkhangelsk city.
 She graduated from the Kyiv Polytechnic Institute in 1934.
 After graduating from the Institute, she worked in the research department of semi-finished products and dyes of the central factory laboratory of the chemical plant in Rubizhne, where he carried out a large cycle of research on the development and introduction of the technology for the production of hydroxynaphthoic acids, dibenzipreninhin, indentrenum, dyes, cobalt golden-yellow and other dyes and products that were at that time the main products of the “Dye”.
 In 1940, N.K.
 Moshchinska moved to position of the teacher to the Rubezhansky chemical-technological institute where she worked as an assistant of the chair of organic chemistry, intermediates and dyes.
 In 1941, together with the institute, she was evacuated to the city of Kemerovo, after the liberation of the Donbas in 1943, she returned to Rubizhne, where she continued his teaching and work on a Ph.D. dissertation devoted to the synthesis of a number of intermediates for dyes.

 After defending the dissertation at the Moscow Chemical Technology Institute after D.I.
 Mendeleev in 1944, Nina Konstantinovna headed the department of semi-finished products and dyes of the Rubezhansky chemical-technological institute.